MohdShoaib530/MohdShoaib530/README.md

 # Hi there, I'm Mohd Shoaib! 👋

-I'm a passionate web developer currently exploring the vast world of technologies.
-My main focus is on the MERN stack, and I'm diving deep into JavaScript for various projects, including this awesome README.md!
+A passionate web developer 😊

 ## 🔧 Technologies & Tools

 - Frontend: HTML, CSS, JavaScript, React, Tailwind css
 - Backend: Node.js, Express
-- Database: MongoDB
+- Database: MongoDB,MySQL
-- Version Control: Git
+- Version Control: Git,Github
 - Other: RESTful APIs, Sass

-## 🌱 Currently Learning
+## Currently Learning

-I'm constantly improving my skills and currently delving into [specific technology or concept].
-Always eager to learn and stay updated with the latest trends in web development.
+ Always ready to learn and stay updated with the latest trends in web development.

-## 💞 Collaboration
+##  Collaboration

 I'm open to collaboration on projects related to web development.
 If you have exciting ideas or ongoing projects and need an extra pair of hands, feel free to reach out.